Presenters

 Ryan is an experienced educator in both formal and informal learning environments who now works as the Director of Customer Success for WeVideo.
 With over a decade of experience in education, Ryan has focused primarily on instructional design and teaching and learning strategies that apply in STEM-rich and maker centered learning environments.
 Recently, Ryan has applied his work in STEM to digital storytelling in his effort to further the concepts of using video as a pedagogy.
 Ryan is a certified maker educator and holds a Masters Degree in Curriculum, Teaching, and Learning with educational technologies from Sonoma State University.

-I am a 30-year veteran educator, an ISTE Certified Educator, an active ISTE Community Leader member, and a Colorado InnEdCO Ambassador.
-I am a retired Instructional Technology/STEM-CTE Teacher from Aurora Public Schools in Aurora, Colorado.
-As a passionate horse lover and traveler, when I am not horseback riding or enjoying a traveling adventure, I enjoy working with educators to build their passion and understanding of Technology Integration to engage students in learning.
-I have presented at ISTE since 2010 and Colorado’s ISTE Affiliate InnEdCO since 2007.
+As a 30-year veteran Instructional Technology/STEM-CTE Teacher from Aurora Public Schools in Aurora, Colorado.
+Teaching CTE-STEM classes in computer science, robotics, video production, Design and Marketing.
+Teaching in a K-8 has gave me opportunity to create a CTE pathway based on work-based learning skills students.
+Engaging curious, creative learners, and problem solvers.
+I enjoy working with educators to build their passion and understanding of Technology Integration to engage students.
+I am an ISTE Certified Educator, and an InnEdCO Ambassador and have presented at ISTE since 2010 and Colorado’s ISTE Affiliate InnEdCO since 2007.

 Script Supervisor/Production Manager